allebb/executioner/README.md

 echo $run->resultAsText();
 ```

-An example of getting the PHP version number using ``php -v CLI`` call.
+An example of getting the PHP version number using ``php -v`` terminal command.

 ```php
 use Ballen\Executioner\Executioner;